ValksGodotTools/Template/README.md

 ### 🌐 Download the repo
 1. Download and install the [latest Godot 4 C# release](https://godotengine.org/)
-2. Clone the repository using `git clone --recursive https://github.com/ValksGodotTools/Template`
+2. Clone the repository using `git clone https://github.com/ValksGodotTools/Template`
 3. Open `project.godot` located in `Template/GodotProject/project.godot`

 ### 🔧 Run the game with `F5`